 Understanding What Microplastics Can Do to Your Health

 Microplastics are tiny pieces of plastic litter that end up in our water and food supply.
 We already looked at how microplastics happen, so now we’re going to look at a variety of health effects of microplastics.
-You can limit the amount of microplastic out in the world by making simple changes, like using any kind of bag that can be reused.
 Find out what these tiny plastic particles mean for you and your family.

 Health Impact of Microplastics

 Microplastic ingestion and exposure is a relatively new problem, or rather it was discovered relatively recently.
 Plastic is a common part of everyday life and it has been so for many decades.
 Plastic production began in the 1950s and 1960s and it has continued to increase over the years.

 Recycling has not kept pace with plastic production, so there is a lot of plastic in landfills and as litter.
 This is the cause of the microplastic problem.
 Scientists all over the world have identified microplastics in food and water and they are now looking into who is at risk and beginning to look into the ramifications of ingesting microplastics.
 While not a lot is known, what is known is not good.
 Here is what can happen when people ingest microplastic.

 Exposure to microplastics, like bisphenol A and phthalates has been shown to reduce fertility in both women and men and reduce testosterone in men.
 Some plastic chemicals mimic the hormone estrogen or disrupt other hormones.